-Our company also benefits from an outstanding board of directors.
-Our directors are attuned to the importance of corporate governance and believe in a culture of accountability, responsibility, and ethical behavior.
-We are fortunate to have their oversight and guidance.
+Our outstanding board of directors continues to help guide the company effectively.
+Our directors believe in accountability, responsibility, and ethical behavior.
+They also recognize the company's responsibility to create and preserve shareholder wealth.
+Flowers Foods is fortunate to have the oversight and guidance of our directors.

-To our shareholders, we pledge to continue to build value for you by operating our business wisely and by focusing on growth opportunities within the bakery category.
+To our shareholders, we pledge to continue to build value by operating our business wisely and by focusing on growth opportunities within the bakery category.
 Thank you for the confidence you have in our team and for your investment in Flowers Foods.